-There are wildfires burning in Point Reyes National Seashore at this time.
+There are no wildfires burning in Point Reyes National Seashore at this time.

 Visit our Woodward Fire page for more information and for details and links to/about: